Activated carbon for aquarium filter

 Why use activated charcoal?

-We don't want our aquarium water dyed, we want it clear!
+We don't want our aquarium water to be dyed, we want it clear!
 The water becomes yellowish when there is wood in the aquarium.
 The wood releases tannins, which turn the water yellow/brown.
 Charcoal absorbs those tannins and helps you achieve your dream of the clear aquarium.

 As a precaution, boil your piece of wood in water before adding it to your bin (letting it dry first of course).
 This action removes tannins and can even eradicate other biological components on your piece of wood that could contaminate your water.